hjuinj/hjuinj.github.com/_posts/2015-10-17-first-post.md

 ---
-title : "Once in a Lifetime..." layout : post category : generic tags :
+title : "Once in a Lifetime..." layout : post category : Generic tags :
     - mumble
 ---

 The last time I wrote a blog post was too long ago.
 I was using this service called Qzone.